-This is our third post on what the Intergovernmental Panel on Climate Change (IPCC) Working Group I Sixth Assessment Report means for the global climate, past and future.
+This post is part of a H4F series on the Intergovernmental Panel on Climate Change (IPCC) Sixth Assessment Report, and what it means for the global climate, past and future.

-Previous Working Group 1 reports (e.g. report 5 in 2013) did not deal with “risk assessment”.
+Previous Working Group I reports (e.g. from the Fifth Assessment Report in 2013) did not deal with “risk assessment”.
 Future risks were outlined, but they were not put into a separate section.
 This is one of the big changes in the way the IPCC report treats climate change in the 2021 report: “Risk” is now a key concept.
 Rather than simply naming the potential risks in the future, it gives us a more concrete outline of dangers that informed policymakers must now respond to with adaptation planning.

 In this report, risks include not just potential negative consequences of climate change such as floods, droughts or heat waves, but also the dangers that come from how humans respond to climate changes: where and how we build safe buildings, how we secure water supply, or how we try to manipulate local weather by intervening with technological inventions (e.g. through geoengineering).
 This new perspective on risks also includes more focus on regional and even local dimensions.
 The report is quite clear that climate change affects every country, town, village, coast, forest, valley, or river in some way: knowledge is key.

 The IPCC report has to navigate very difficult waters: on the one hand, it has to correspond with different scientific findings and present the objectively established facts that climate change is man-made and accelerating.
 On the other hand, it must avoid allegations that the reporting is too alarmistic.
 Section C can therefore be read as the part of the report that gives policymakers a solid basis for decision-making and a “nudge” to prepare proper risk assessments on local, regional, national and global levels.